Ice hockey player identification via transformers and weakly supervised learning: Methodology

 \subsection{Incorporating player shifts}

 To incorporate player shifts for improving player identification performance, the game time in the video needs to be synced with the player shifts database, denoted by $\mathcal{S}$. $\mathcal{S}$ contains player shifts according to game time along with the corresponding jersey number and team affiliations.
-To read game time from broadcast video clips, the EasyOCR \footnote{Found online at: \url{https://github.com/JaidedAI/EasyOCR}} library was used.
+To read game time from broadcast video clips, the EasyOCR\footnote{Found online at: \url{https://github.com/JaidedAI/EasyOCR}} library was used.
 Let $t_s$ denote the starting game time and $t_e$ denote the ending game time of a short video clip obtained using OCR.
 The player shifts $S^\prime$ that are present in the game time between $t_s$ and $t_e$ are extracted from the player shift database $\mathcal{S}$.
 The set $\mathcal{S}^\prime$ can be expressed as a union $S^\prime = S_h \cup S_a$ where $S_h$ and $S_a$ are the subsets of home and away shifts present in the set $S^\prime$.
 Let the sets $\mathcal{H}$ and $\mathcal{A}$ denote the jersey numbers corresponding to $S_h$ and $S_a$ respectively.

-Given a test video, we run player tracking and team identification from Vats \textit{et al.} \cite{vats2021player} to obtain player tracklets.
+Given a test video, player tracking and team identification are performed to obtain player tracklets \cite{vats2021player}.
 We assign a single jersey number probability vector $p_{jn}$ and team affiliation (home, away or referee) to each tracklet using the inference algorithm discussed in Vats \textit{et al.} \cite{vats2021player}.
-We then construct vectors $v_h \in \mathbb{R}^{86}$ and $v_a \in \mathbb{R}^{86}$ termed \textit{shift vectors} that encode what jersey numbers are present in the home and away teams, respectively, in the video clip.
+We then construct \textit{shift vectors} $v_h \in \mathbb{R}^{86}$ and $v_a \in \mathbb{R}^{86}$ that encode the jersey numbers present in the home and away teams.
 Let $null$ denote the no-jersey number class and $j$ denote the index associated with jersey number $n_j$ in $p_{jn}$ vector.

 similarly,

 Based on whether the player tracklet belongs to the home or the away team, the final player identity $Id$ is computed as

 (where $\odot$ denotes element-wise multiplication) if the tracklet belongs to the home team, otherwise, if the player belongs to the away team.